wibb1/JavaScriptAlgorithumsAndDataStructures/Section-11-BubbleSort/Section-11-Notes.md

 ### Why do we need to learn this
 * Sorting is an incredibly common task, so it's good to know how it works.
-* There are many different ways to sort things, and different techniquest have their own advantages and disadvantages.
-When using built in sorts in various languages it is good to understnad what sorting methods they use and what their advantages and disadvantages are.
+* There are many different ways to sort things, and different techniques have their own advantages and disadvantages.
+When using built in sorts in various languages it is good to understand what sorting methods they use and what their advantages and disadvantages are.
 *

 # JavaScript  .sort()